Baldwin II of Boulogne

-Baldwin II of Boulogne († c.
-1027) was a son of Arnulf III, Count of Boulogne, whom he succeeded as count of Boulogne.
+Baldwin II († c.
+1027) was the count of Boulogne from 990 until his death.

 Life

-Baldwin II was the son of Arnulf III, Count of Boulogne and succeeded his father as count circa 990.
+Baldwin II was the son of Count Arnulf III of Boulogne and succeeded his father as count circa 990.
 (Note: Tanner lists Baldwin's father as Arnulf II.)
-Both Arnulf III and his father Arnulf II had freed themselves of Flemish rule during the minority of Baldwin IV, Count of Flanders.
-In 1022 both Baldwin and his son Eustace, along with the counts of Normandy, Valois, and Flanders, met with Robert II, King of France and formed an alliance against Odo II, Count of Blois who was challenging the king's authority.
+Both Arnulf III and his father Arnulf II had freed themselves of Flemish rule during the minority of Count Baldwin IV of Flanders.
+In 1022 both Baldwin and his son Eustace, along with the counts of Normandy, Valois, and Flanders, met with King Robert II of France and formed an alliance against Count Odo II of Blois who was challenging the king's authority.
 But when Emperor Henry II died in July 1024 the alliance quickly fell apart as King Robert reconciled with count Odo II.
 In the wake of these changing alliances and for reasons that remain unclear, Baldwin was killed in battle c.
-1027 warring with Enguerrand I, Count of Ponthieu, who then wed Baldwin's widow.
+1027 warring with Count Enguerrand I of Ponthieu, who then wed Baldwin's widow.